241abhishek/Light-Painting-Robot/README.md

 - Bottom Right - Overlay of the Video with the Light Painting

 Press `s` to save the Light Painting images once the robot has finished drawing or `q` to quit without saving.

+## GCODE Generation

+Generate GCODE data (proxy for waypoints) for the TurtleBot using the [svg2gcode](https://github.com/sameer/svg2gcode) library.
+The gcode can be futher modified
+(scaling and offsets) using the `gcode_modifier` program in the `waypoint_data` package.